woodrush/lambda-8cc/README.md

 To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastrucuture written by [Shinichiro Hamaji](https://github.com/shinh) to build a C compiler for LambdaVM, which I used to compile 8cc itself.

+The entire monolithic 40MB lambda calculus term is solely handled by this tiny virtual machine to run lambda-8cc.

 ## Features
 As mentioned earlier, not only can lambda-8cc compile C to x86, it can compile C to lambda calculus itself.